MIGG-NTU/academic/content/authors/dongdongwang/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "ddong_wang@foxmail.com"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Visitors
+- Alumni
 ---

-Dongdong Wang is a PhD candidate at [Hefei University of Technology](http://en.hfut.edu.cn/), advised by Prof. [Yongxin Gao](http://em.hfut.edu.cn/2016/0807/c498a13548/page.htm).
-He visited MIG between 2019 September and 2020 September.
-He is now working on seismic inversion of P and PmP arrival times.
+Dongdong Wang visited MIG between 2019 September and 2020 September.
+During that period, he worked on seismic inversion of P and PmP arrival times.